jingli9111/EUNN-tensorflow/README.md

 # EUNN-tensorflow

+Unitary neural network is able to solve gradient vanishing and gradient explosion problem and help learning long term correlation.
+Unitary RNN is promising to replace LSTM in multiple tasks.
+EUNN is an efficient unitary architecture based on SU(2) group.
 This repository contains an implementation of Efficient Unitary Neural Network(EUNN) and its Recurrent Neural Network implementation(EURNN).
-For more detail, see [arXiv:1612.05231](https://arxiv.org/pdf/1612.05231.pdf)
+For more detail, see [arXiv:1612.05231](https://arxiv.org/pdf/1612.05231.pdf).

 ## Installation